ACT III

 SCENE x

 Enobarbus is horrified.
 He reports that during the battle, Anthony retreated, and Cleopatra’s first retreat is blamed.
-Cleopatra is called “Yon ribaudred nag of Egypt” (III.x.10) and her flight “like a cow in June” (III.x.14), and Anthony followed “like a doting mallard” (III.x.19).
-Canidius will surrender to Caesar, but Enobarbus worriedly will stick with Anthony, for now.
+A soldier named Scarus enters and calls Cleopatra “Yon ribaudred nag of Egypt” (III.x.10) and her flight “like a cow in June” (III.x.14), and Anthony following “like a doting mallard” (III.x.19).

 SCENE xi

 Anthony despairs over his cowardice: “I / Have lost my way for ever” (III.xi.3-4).
 He accuses himself of rashness, fear and doting.
-He cites Caesar’s cheesiness, but insists, “I have offended reputation, / A most unnoble swerving” (III.xi.49-50).
+He cites Caesar’s cheesiness, but insists, “I have offended reputation, / A most unnoble swerving” (III.xi.48-49).
 Cleopatra apologizes, saying she didn’t know he’d follow her, but their love for each other obliterates the need for regrets and apologies.
 They kiss.
-Antony has sent Euphronius, the schoolmaster, to negotiate a peace treaty.
+Anthony has sent Euphronius, the schoolmaster, to negotiate a peace treaty.

 “Antony’s sense of shame at the hold that Cleopatra exerts over him resembles at times the self-disgust of the persona of the sonnets’ relationship with his dark lady” (Wells 302-303).
-(Note in particular Sonnet 129.)
+(Note in particular Sonnet #129.)
 And the destructive power of time is a mutual theme (308).

 SCENE xii